 If you need assistance, visit the community forum for comprehensive and free database knowledge, or contact our Percona Database Experts for professional support and services.
 Join K8S Squad to benefit from early access to features and "ask me anything" sessions with the Experts.

 3.2 Quick install

 3.2.1 Install Percona XtraDB Cluster using Helm

-Helm 's is the package manager for Kubernetes.
-Percona Helm charts can be found in percona/percona-helm-charts repository on Github.
+Helm C is the package manager for Kubernetes.
+Percona Helm charts can be found in percona/perconahelm-charts C repository on Github.

 Pre-requisites